Malvern, Pennsylvania: History

-The area was originally settled by Welsh immigrants in the 17th century who bought land from William Penn.
-Malvern is the site of the Paoli Massacre, which occurred September 20, 1777, during the American Revolutionary War under the command of General Anthony Wayne of nearby Easttown.
-In 1835, the East Whiteland Baptist Church moved to what is now its church and cemetery property, bounded by Channing, South Warren, and East First Avenues, and Roberts Lane.
-Changing its name to the Willistown Baptist Church, this institution then became the First Baptist Church of Malvern in 1900.
+The area was originally settled in the 17th century by Welsh immigrants who purchased land from William Penn.

+On the evening of September 20, 1777, near Malvern, General Charles Grey and nearly 5,000 British soldiers launched a surprise attack on a Patriot encampment, which became known as the Battle of Paoli.
+Having intercepted General Washington's orders to General Wayne regarding British rearguard actions, Grey directed his troops to assault the small regiment of Americans commanded by Anthony Wayne in an area near his residence.
+Not wanting to lose the element of surprise, Grey ordered his troops to remove the flint from their muskets and to use only bayonets or swords to launch a surprise sneak attack on the Americans under the cover of darkness.

+With the help of a Loyalist spy who provided a secret password, "here we are and there they go" and led them to the camp, General "No-flint" Grey and the British overran several American pickets and launched their successful attack on the Continental Army camp.
+201 American soldiers were killed or injured, while 71 were captured.
+The British suffered only 4 killed and 7 injured in comparison.
+Wayne's reputation was tarnished by the high casualties suffered in the battle, and he demanded a formal court-martial to clear his name.
+On November 1, a board of 13 officers declared that Wayne had acted with honor.
+The site of the battle is part of Malvern.

+A monument to the Paoli Massacre, the preserved battlefield, and a parade grounds are located in Malvern.
+Other sites of interest in neighboring townships include the Wharton Esherick Studio, listed on the National Register of Historic Places in 1973 and designated a National Historic Landmark in 1993.

 The church, trains, and a few businesses were the nucleus of this village, which was known for a long period as West Chester Intersection due to its position at the junction of the Philadelphia and Columbia Railroad and the West Chester Railroad.

 In 1873, the community’s name was changed to Malvern when the Philadelphia and Columbia's successor, the Pennsylvania Railroad, straightened its tracks through the village.
 In 1879, the Malvern Friends Meeting was built at the northwest corner of Woodland Avenue and Roberts Lane, followed by the arrival of the Presbyterians and the Methodists prior to 1900.

-The village's status as a railroad junction came to an end in March 1880 when the West Chester Railroad's northern terminal was moved west to Frazer, Pennsylvania.
+In 1880, the village's status as a railroad junction came to an end when the West Chester Railroad's northern terminal was moved west to Frazer, Pennsylvania.
 Malvern Borough has a mix of residential styles and neighborhoods, retail and industrial businesses, dedicated open land, and numerous civic, cultural, and religious organizations.

-Malvern was incorporated August 13, 1889, having separated from the northern portion of Willistown Township.
-On April 22, 2008, the Borough converted to a Home Rule form of government.
+On August 13, 1889, Malvern was incorporated, and created by separating it from the northern portion of Willistown Township.

+On April 22, 2008, the borough converted to a home rule form of government.
-The Paoli Massacre monument, battlefield and parade grounds are located within the borough.
-Other sites of interest in neighboring townships include the Wharton Esherick Studio, listed on the National Register of Historic Places in 1973.
-It was designated a National Historic Landmark in 1993.